SkymanOne/folidity/reports/main.typ

 == Overview

-With the increased adoption of DApps and total value locked in them, there have been numerous attacks focused on extracting funds from SCs.
+With the increased adoption of DApps and the total value locked in them, numerous attacks have focused on extracting funds from SCs.
-Due to the permissionless nature of SCs, the most common attack vector exploits the mistakes in the SC's source code.
+Due to SCs' permissionless nature, the most common attack vector exploits mistakes in the SC's source code.
 Specifically, the attacker can not tamper with the protocol code due to consensus mechanisms.
 Instead, they can interact with the publicly accessible parameters and interfaces to force the SC into an unexpected state, essentially gaining partial control of it.

-A notorious example is the DAO hack when hackers exploited unprotected re-entrance calls to withdraw *\$50 million worth of ETH*.
+A notorious example is the DAO hack, when hackers exploited unprotected re-entrance calls to withdraw *\$50 million worth of ETH*.
 This event forced the community to hard-fork the protocol to revert the transaction, provoking a debate on the soundness of the action @the_dao.

-Another less-known example is the "King of the Ether" attack, which was caused by the unchecked low-level Solidity `send` call to transfer funds to a contract-based wallet @king_of_the_ether.
+Another less-known example is the "King of the Ether" attack, caused by the unchecked low-level Solidity `send` call to transfer funds to a contract-based wallet @king_of_the_ether.
 The "King of the Ether Throne" contract could not recognise the failed transaction on the wallet side.
 Instead, the contract proceeded with the operation, incorrectly mutating its internal state.

 Other issues involve the _safety_ and _liveness_ of SCs.
-The term _safety_ is used to describe _functional safety_ and _type safety_. _Functional safety_ refers to the guarantees that the system behaves according to the specification irrespective of the input data @func_safety, whereas _type safety_ refers to the guarantees that the language provides a sound type system @types_pierce.
+The term _safety_ describes _functional safety_ and _type safety_. _Functional safety_ refers to the guarantees that the system behaves according to the specification irrespective of the input data @func_safety, whereas _type safety_ refers to the guarantees that the language provides a sound type system @types_pierce.
 The two are often used interchangeably with the _security_ of code as compromising the former affects the latter.
-When talking about _liveness_, we describe the business logic of a DApp, particularly whether it transitions into the expected new state @liveness_rob.
+When discussing _liveness_, we describe the business logic of a DApp, particularly whether it transitions into the expected new state @liveness_rob.
-This is particularly important for the execution of mission-critical software in a distributed context.
+This is particularly important for executing mission-critical software in a distributed context.

 _Safety_ and _liveness_ can be compromised due to the programmer's mistakes in the source code that can result in the SC entering the terminal in an unexpected state preventing users from interacting with it @ondo_report.